learn-co-curriculum/dsc-tuning-regression-trees-lab/README.md

 ## Create evaluation metrics

 - Import `r2_score` and `mean_squared_error` from `sklearn.metrics`
-- Create a function `performance(true, predicted)` to calculate and return the r-squared score and MSE for two equal sized arrays for the given true and predicted values
+- Create a function `performance(true, predicted)` to calculate and return the r-squared score and MSE for two equal-sized arrays for the given true and predicted values

 ```python